-On 2 May 2017 the FSSAI and the Ministry of Urban Development (MoUD) jointly convened a unique workshop to brainstorm the framework for the innovative ‘Food Smart City’.
+On 2 May 2017, the FSSAI and the Ministry of Urban Development (MoUD) jointly convened a unique workshop to brainstorm the framework for the innovative ‘Food Smart City’.
 This is the first time that an initiative of this nature has taken place.
 The venue of the workshop was the FSSAI headquarters where discussions were held between national and international experts on how to create ‘Food Smart Cities’ in India.
-Taking their cue from the Smart City initiative of the Government of India the FSSAI has done a lot of ground work to integrate the food system management into the Smart City guidelines.
-When a city is viewed through the food lens it can provide city planners many interesting opportunities to develop institutional, social and economic infrastructure which will ensure citizens remain healthy by being provided safe and nutritious food.
+Taking their cue from the Smart City initiative of the Government of India the FSSAI has done a lot of groundwork to integrate the food system management into the Smart City guidelines.
+When a city is viewed through the food lens it can provide city planners with many interesting opportunities to develop institutional, social and economic infrastructure which will ensure citizens remain healthy by being provided safe and nutritious food.

-A number of senior Smart City representatives from Ludhiana, Ajmer, Jaipur, Gurgaon and Bhubaneswar also participated in the discussions.
+A number of senior Smart City representatives from Ludhiana, Ajmer, Jaipur, Gurgaon, and Bhubaneswar also participated in the discussions.
 International partners and academicians shared best practices from around the world so a methodology could be worked out on how to create Food Smart Cities in India.
 International participants included Food Foundation from the U.K; EAT Foundation from Norway and Sweden, a representative from the Birmingham City Council and Professor Alan Dangour from the London School of Hygiene and Tropical Medicine.
 Brent Loken, Science Liaison Officer, EAT Foundation stated that the concept of a Food Smart City is in the initial stages of development and India has the opportunity to play a pioneering role that will enable this innovative change in Indian cities.

-In order to bring about Food Smart Cities the FSSAI has proposed a four-pillar approach with clear actionable procedures that cities could undertake to trigger change across the country.
+In order to bring about Food Smart Cities, the FSSAI has proposed a four-pillar approach with clear actionable procedures that cities could undertake to trigger change across the country.
 This four-pillar approach focuses on

 - safety and hygiene across the supply chain